bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   mailing list to announce the availability of a [proposed BIP][frost sign bip] for creating [scriptless threshold signatures][topic threshold signature] for Bitcoin's implementation of [schnorr signatures][topic schnorr signatures].
-This allows a set of wallets that have already performed a set up procedure to securely create signatures that only require interaction from a dynamic subset of those wallets.
+This allows a set of signers that have already performed a setup procedure (e.g. using [ChillDKG][news312 chilldkg]) to securely create signatures that only require interaction from a dynamic subset of those signers.
 The signatures are indistinguishable onchain from schnorr signatures created by single-sig users and scriptless multisignature users, improving privacy and fungibility.